tandrewnichols/vim-whelp/README.md

 ## Requirements

 I'm not exactly sure . . .
 I'm guessing this works best with vim 7.4 and later, but I haven't feature checked.
+Some functions use `strftime` which isn't available on all distributions.
+You can check with `exists('*strftime')`.
+If you don't have it, this plugin won't break vim . . . it just won't do certain date-related things.

 ## Installation